RachelAlcraft/app-lib-py/README.md

 To use this library yourself, use the "Template" button as described below.

 ## 1. Create a template for yourself
+The template can be downloaded from github at [app-lib-py](https://github.com/RachelAlcraft/app-lib-py).
+Once using the template and giving your own name and repo, you will need to make some changes to the files.

 ## 2. Change the default name
 Primarily do this by searching on app-lib-py and app_lib_py, don't forget there is a directory to change too.
 Examples of changes are: